 She has been hosting intuitive painting and facilitated multi-media sessions in her own studio and in the field for the past couple of years and she often integrates breathing, awareness and movement in the sessions.
 She is a certified yoga instructor and keen promoter of the benefits of mindfulness and breathing practice.

 Sean hails from Newfoundland, but is rarely there, as an award-winning diversity expert and international speaker.
 Sean has been working with businesses, crown corporations, governments, and communities to help them diversify their workforce and be more innovative.
 From St. John’s to Bombay, from Vancouver to Kathmandu Sean has been helping audiences see diversity as part of a business solution.

 Professionally, for the last 26 years Sean has been the Chief Executive Officer of Avalon Employment Inc (AEI). – An employment agency for individuals with disabilities.
-Sean has also build a large social enterprise that does over $5 Million Dollars a year in payroll for other not for profits and local businesses.
+Sean has also built a large social enterprise that does over 5 million dollars a year in payroll for other not-for-profits and local businesses.

 Sean is a past President of the Provincial Regional Economic Development Association and was a member of the Ministerial Committee on Regional Renewal for the Government of Newfoundland & Labrador.